anaisbetts/midi-mixer-wavexlr/README.md

 - Toggle VST Filters
 - Control Stream / Monitor Mix output volume

+## But like, what MIDI device should I get?

+A lot of people get the [Korg nanoKontrol2](https://amzn.to/3RzfSZq), you can find this device used for as little as $50 or so.
+This will give you 8 knobs / 8 faders, as well as a few other buttons you can use

 ## How do I use this??

 Go to the Releases on the sidebar and download the latest release, then double-click it.
 MIDI Mixer will install it, and you can activate it in the Plugins section of the app.